szdailei/Awesome/README.md

 - [k6](https://github.com/loadimpact/k6) - A modern load testing tool, using Go and JavaScript
 - [Supertest](https://github.com/visionmedia/supertest) - Super-agent driven library for testing node.js HTTP servers using a fluent API.
 - [cypress](https://github.com/cypress-io/cypress) - Fast, easy and reliable testing for anything that runs in a browser.
+- [nodemon](https://github.com/remy/nodemon) - Monitor for any changes in your node.js application and automatically restart the server.
+- [browser-sync](https://github.com/BrowserSync/browser-sync) - Keep multiple browsers & devices in sync when building websites.
+- [http-server](https://github.com/indexzero/http-server) - a simple zero-configuration command-line http server.
+- [frp](https://github.com/fatedier/frp) - A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.
+- [lighthouse](https://github.com/GoogleChrome/lighthouse) - Auditing, performance metrics, and best practices for Progressive Web Apps
+- [json-server](https://github.com/typicode/json-server) - Get a full fake REST API with zero coding in less than 30 seconds (seriously)
+- [faker.js](https://github.com/Marak/faker.js) - generate massive amounts of realistic fake data in Node.js and the browser

 ## Utilities